The Chemical Biology Toolkit CHEM5081

 This course will equip the students with an understanding of the chemical tools that can be applied to solving biological problems.
 It will provide insight into conjugation reactions, methods that exploit the intrinsic reactivity of biomolecules and the different types of bioorthogonal chemistry, which are used in living cells and whole organisms.
 It will explore the use of light to elucidate biological processes including fluorescence, photo-cross-linking, photo-uncaging and photo-switching.
 The students will also gain an understanding of the different approaches to the chemical sensing and reporting of biological processes.
 All this will be placed in the context of recent literature examples and practical procedures.

-Additionally, students will write a short (ca 2000 word) literature summary report describing the use of a molecular probe in the current chemical biology literature.
+Additionally, students will write a short (ca 2000 word) essay assessing the use of a molecular probe in the current chemical biology literature and proposing alternatives (25%).

 Main Assessment In: April/May